 Among the highlights on show is a reticulated python skeleton stretching 5 metres long and featuring 400 vertebrae.
 This is thought to be the largest snake in the world and was brought to Reading from Singapore.
 Another unique specimen is a fossil of the largest spider ever known to have existed, and there is n almost complete fossilised skeleton of an Ichthyosaur from the Jurassic period, found in a German quarry.

-One of the most popular exhibits, especially with younger visitors, is a 19th century skeleton of an Indian circus elephant, acquired by Professor Cole at a cost of £42 in 1921.
+One of the most popular exhibits, especially with younger visitors, is a 19th-century skeleton of an Indian circus elephant, acquired by Professor Cole at a cost of 42 pounds in 1921.

 Suspended from the ceiling you can also see a false killer whale skeleton, found in the Dornoch Firth in 1927.
 There are also a pair of Giant Spider Crabs on display.

-These showpiece examples are on permanent display, but most of the other displays regularly rotate, so thee is always something new to see.
+These showpiece examples are on permanent display, but most of the other displays regularly rotate, so there is always something new to see.